MercuryTechnologies/nix-your-shell/README.md

 bar`. `nix-your-shell` then parses the `nix` arguments and adds a `--command fish` argument before launching the underlying command.

-Then, `nix-shell`, `nix develop`, and `nix shell` will use your shell instead of bash, unless overridden explicitly with a `--command` argument.
+Then, `nix-shell`, `nix develop`, and `nix shell` will use your preferred shell, unless overridden explicitly with a `--command` argument.

 ### Fish